 \section{Introduction}

-Quantum computation has been shown to have capabilities on specific problems that are not available in classical computation.
-Robust control of the quantum gate is crucial for realizing fault-tolerant quantum computation \cite{Preskill2018,BhartiKishor_2022}.
-However, in the real physical implementation, the gate would suffer a lot of errors, resulting in gate infidelity.
-Over the past year, many methods have been put forward to mitigate this problem, such as composite pulse sequences \cite{Yukihiro_2009,Torosov_2014,Gevorgyan_2021}, designing gates using geometric space curves \cite{DongWenzheng2021,Barnes2022,TangHoLun2023,NelsonHunter2023}, and time optimal control \cite{Carlini2012,Geng2016,DongYang2021}.
-Among various methods, geometric quantum gate is a promising approach, due to it uses the global property of the geometric phase.
-It is believed that the geometric phase is only related to the evolution path during the evolution process, and is not related to the details such as the speed of evolution \cite{berry1984quantal,Wilczek1984,Aharonov_1987,Anandan_1988}.
+Quantum computation has demonstrated capabilities for solving specific problems that are intractable in classical computation.
+Achieving robust control of quantum gates is critical for realizing fault-tolerant quantum computation \cite{Preskill2018,BhartiKishor_2022}.
+However, in practical physical implementations, quantum gates are inherently susceptible to various errors, resulting in significant infidelity.
+To address this challenge, a variety of error suppression techniques have been developed, including composite pulse sequences \cite{Yukihiro_2009,Torosov_2014,Gevorgyan_2021}, designing gates using geometric space curves \cite{DongWenzheng2021,Barnes2022,TangHoLun2023,NelsonHunter2023}, optimal control methods \cite{ZhuSLPRL2006,Carlini2012,DuYanXiong2016,Geng2016,DongYang2021}.
+Among these approaches, geometric quantum gates stand out as a stable and robust approach due to their reliance on the global properties of geometric phases.
+These phases are uniquely determined by the evolution path taken during the process and remain unaffected by specific details such as the speed of evolution \cite{berry1984quantal,Wilczek1984,Aharonov_1987,Anandan_1988,ZhuSLPRL2002,ZhuSLPRLUn2003}.